lvgl/docs_old/README.md

 ## Contributing

-If you would like to contribute to LittlevGL the documentation it's the best place to start.
+If you would like to contribute to LittlevGL the documentation is the best place to start.

 ### Fix typos, add missing parts